spiral/temporal-bridge/README.md

 ## Running workers with different task queue

-Add a `Spiral\TemporalBridge\Attribute\RegisterWorker` attribute to your Workflow or Activity with the `name` of the worker.
+Add a `Spiral\TemporalBridge\Attribute\AssignWorker` attribute to your Workflow or Activity with the `name` of the worker.
 This Workflow or Activity will be processed by the specified worker.
 Example: